Bobmannest/PyDynamics-Engine/README.md

-This is a physics engine that uses Python object oriented programming to simulate real-world physics concepts using objects which can freely move around and collide with eachother in real time.
+This is a Python PyGame-based physics engine that simulates real-world physics concepts using physics objects which can freely move around and collide with eachother in real time.

 ## Features: